SalomonisLab/altanalyze3/src/bam_to_bed/README.md

 ![splice_site](splice_site.png)

 3. After having this `junction_db`, we are going to write them to a bed file.
-See example output [Here](junction_bed.csv). (**How does the junction definition (4 infomation) transform to the bed file?
-Need to chat with Nathan**)
+See example output [Here](junction_bed.csv).
+The start and end position for the junction are stored in the `name` column, while the `start` and `end` values represent the left-most and right-most ends for mapped junction reads.

 4. Additionally, we identify the intron retention event.
 This is a new round of iteration through all the alignment records in the bam file.
-The definition of the intron comes from the exonReference file (**Still need to be more specific, need to chat with Nathan**).
+The definition of the intron comes from the exonReference file.
 And to call a intron retention event out, it needs to meet some critetia specified in the image below.
 See exmaple output [Here](intron_bed.csv).

 If we are dealing with single-end data: